One definition of “School Refusal” is “child motivated refusal to attend school due to an emotional or psychological difficulty.” (Kearney, 2007)

 If not identified and treated, school refusal behavior has severe short- and long-term consequences.
 The longer a child refuses to attend school, the more difficult it becomes to get a child to go back to school.

 Research has shown that traditional treatments for school refusal have had limited success.
 Therefore, we at The Koch Center have chosen to base our program on a cutting edge treatment protocol for school refusal called “Dialectical Behavior Therapy – School Refusal” (DBT-SR).
-DBT-SR uses multiple modalities to directly address the emotional and behavioral dyscontrol that drives and maintains school refusal behavior.
-Unique to this treatment is that it uses web-based coaching to help students and parents negotiate the morning, which is typically the most difficult and crucial time of day with respect to school refusal.
+DBT uses multiple modalities to directly address the emotional and behavioral dyscontrol that drives and maintains school refusal behavior.
+Unique to this treatment is that we focus on helping students and parents negotiate the morning time period, which is typically the most difficult and crucial time of day with respect to school refusal.
 Our School Refusal Program also addresses both the positive and negative reinforcers that are associated with school refusal behavior and any comorbid psychiatric disorders.

 We offer a comprehensive evaluation that allows us to establish an intensive individualized treatment plan for school refusers and their families.
 This program is for children of any age (Elementary School through High School) who exhibit full or partial school refusal behavior.